 "HELLO HOW ARE YOU?
-LET ME GOT MA PEPPER AD PAN..." or another perhaps better lipreader might interpret it differently: "HELLO HOW ARE YOU?
+LED ME GOT MA PEPPER AD PAN..." or perhaps a better lipreader might interpret it differently: "HELLO HOW ARE YOU?
 LET ME GET MY [?]
 AND MAN..."
-Can you lipread it and do the guesswork?
+Can you lipread this and do the guesswork?

 Answer: "Hello how are you?
 Let me get my paper and pen."
 This may be simple for an excellent lipreader, but imagine an in-depth conversation and a degree of speed that gets more complex.
 To others, it might look like a fuzzy broken TV.

 Imagine some more possible, confusing term pairs: weather vs whether, elude vs allude, and other uncountable pairs or even trios... in conjunction with other factors such as a drooping moustache. :)

-It's not unusual that a "hard of hearing" person prefers one-to-one converations rather than in a group conversation.
-Many Deaf people prefers "paper and pen" conversation, whether typing on smartphone or writing on paper/digital screen in combination with gestures (like thumb-up, nodding, waving no, etc.).
+It's not unusual that a "hard of hearing" person prefers one-to-one conversations rather than in a group chat.
+Many Deaf people prefer "paper and pen" conversations, whether typing on smartphone or writing on paper/digital screen in combination with gestures (like thumb-up, nodding, waving no, etc.).

-Nodding away.
-It's not uncommon that Deaf persons may simply nod and smile to get out of the small talk.
-Or, simply tired of telling a hearing person to use writing/typing instead.
+Nodding away is not uncommon that Deaf persons may simply nod and smile to get out of the small talk.
+Or, simply tired of re-telling a hearing person to use writing/typing instead.
 Or, not want to drain a hearing person's patience.
-Or, if they care, they will ask (gesture) for writing.
+Or, if they care, they will ask (in gesture) for writing.